-Nearing the end of his ministry on earth, Jesus spoke of His upcoming death and encouraged the crowd to respond while they still could.
+Nearing the end of His ministry on earth, Jesus spoke of His upcoming death and encouraged the crowd to respond while they still could.
 Alistair Begg explains what Christ’s death represents and why we should respond to Christ’s call to become sons of light.
-Jesus’ words challenge us to respond to the Gospel while we have the opportunity.
+Jesus’ words challenge us to respond to the Gospel while we yet have the opportunity.

 37Though he had done so many signs before them, they still did not believe in him, 38so that the word spoken by the prophet Isaiah might be fulfilled:

 “Lord, who has believed what he heard from us,

 and to whom has the arm of the Lord been revealed?”